Cirkit Designer Logo

 Important Considerations and Best Practices

-• Power Supply: Use a stable 5V USB power source or a regulated 3.3V supply for reliable operation.
+• Power Supply: Use a stable power source to avoid unexpected resets or malfunctions.

 Example Code for Arduino UNO Integration

-Below is an example of using the ESP32-S3 to read data from a DHT11 temperature and humidity sensor and send it to a serial monitor:
+Below is an example of using the ESP32-S3 to connect to a Wi-Fi network and send data to a server:

 void setup() {